Foundation Outline

 Masanori Kagioka Adviser, Okayama Prefectural Museum of Art

-Haruhiro Nakano Former Chief Executive Officer, Saison Asset Management Co., Ltd
+Haruhiro Nakano Chief Investment Officer, Nakano Asset Management Co., Ltd.

 Koji Tsutsumi Trustee, Sezon Museum of Modern Art